 While we do, on occasion, accept students for a Spring semester start date, the nature of our funding cycle makes this a rare occurrence.
 All applications submitted for a Spring start date will automatically be considered for a Fall start date as well.

 All offers of admission are dependent on available funding in individual faculty budgets.
 Due to the timing of grant and fellowship cycles, Faculty members often do not know if they will have funding available until after the Office of Admissions deadline to apply.
 You will be matched with a Faculty member after acceptance into the Plant Pathology program.
 However, we do consider in our process if you disclose in your written application materials if you would like to work with someone in particular.
-Please consult our Faculty bio page and this living document of Faculty Funding Availability.

 While we accept applications throughout the year, completed applications must be received by December 1st for Fall Semester admission.
 This deadline ensures that qualifying applicants receive full consideration for university fellowships and assistantships.
 Applications received after December 1st will not be guaranteed consideration for admission or fellowships.
 Incomplete applications will not be processed.